Retail Inventory Management: Definition & 5 Best Practices

 At a minimum, you should calculate your inventory turnover rate annually.
 A POS system will be able to share your rate at any time, but to calculate your inventory turnover ratio by hand, use the following formula:

-Your best sellers are products that sell the most often and thus require larger order quantities and more frequent repurchases to avoid stockouts.
+Your best sellers are products that sell the most often, and thus require larger order quantities and more frequent repurchases to avoid stockouts.
 On the other hand, slow sellers are products that sell less frequently and therefore require restocks less often and in smaller order quantities.
-You can easily identify your best and slow sellers on POS systems or use your own sales data and observations
+You can easily identify your best and slow sellers on POS systems or by using your own sales data and observations

 Another metric you should look at to get a complete picture of your inventory is your past sales data.
 It can provide insights into seasonal trends, future demand, and consumer preferences, and will help you make better-informed purchasing decisions.